Chicken pasanda is a relatively mild curry loaded with yoghurt, almonds and coriander, and it has become one of my favourite curry recipes.

 My reward for being a brave little soldier was a belly full of beer and a curry.
 This is a true British treat!

-It must have been good because I pulled over on the way home to buy the ingredients to begin work on this recipe.
+However, the pasanda was so good that I pulled over on the way home to buy the ingredients to begin work on this recipe.

 Serving Suggestions.